 Deron Boyles is Distinguished University Professor in the Department of Educational Policy Studies at Georgia State University.
 His research interests include school commercialism, epistemology, ethics, and American philosophy—particularly John Dewey and Joseph Kinmont Hart.
 His work has been published in such journals as Philosophy of Education, Social Epistemology, Journal of Thought, Philosophical Studies in Education, Inter-American Journal of Philosophy, Educational Foundations, Journal of Curriculum Theory, History of Education Quarterly, Educational Studies and Educational Theory.

 He is the recipient of the 2007 Outstanding Faculty Teaching Award and the 2012 Outstanding Service Award, the 2017 Recognition of Faculty Excellence Award and the 2021 Outstanding Undergraduate Teaching Award from the College of Education at Georgia State.
 In 2010, he was presented with the James and Helen Merritt Award for Distinguished Service to Philosophy of Education from Northern Illinois University.

 Boyles received his Ph.D. from Vanderbilt University in 1991, is a Fellow in the Philosophy of Education Society, past-president of the American Educational Studies Association and past-president of the John Dewey Society.

-Deron Boyles, From a Gadfly to a Hornet: Academic Freedom, Humane Education, and the Intellectual Life of Joseph Kinmont Hart (Charlotte, NC: Information Age Publishing, Inc., 2016).
+Deron Boyles and Kenneth J. Potts, From a Gadfly to a Hornet: Academic Freedom, Humane Education, and the Intellectual Life of Joseph Kinmont Hart (Charlotte, NC: Information Age Publishing, Inc., 2016).